-- How can I use algebraic properties and factoring to simplify and solve quadratic equations? - What real-world applications can I model using functions (linear, exponential, and quadratic)? - How is thinking algebraically different from thinking arithmetically? - How do effective problem solvers tackle a problem, maintain awareness of their own practice, and know what to do when they get stuck? - How do I know and describe when a result is reasonable? - How can I communicate and justify my mathematical ideas effectively? - How can I use numbers to describe the world around me?
+- How can I use algebraic properties and factoring to simplify and solve quadratic equations? - What real-world applications can I model using linear quadratic functions? - How is thinking algebraically different from thinking arithmetically? - How do effective problem solvers tackle a problem, maintain awareness of their own practice, and know what to do when they get stuck? - How do I know and describe when a result is reasonable? - How can I communicate and justify my mathematical ideas effectively? - How can I use numbers to describe the world around me?